adhywiranata/react-tinkering-manual/README.md

 # React Tinkerer Manual

-🚀 Newbie React Tinkerer's manual 📗 of the awesomeness of React and its community 👱
+🚀 Newbie React Tinkerer's manual 📗 of the awesomeness of React and its community 👱.
+Let's learn React!

 ## About React
 *WIP*